MakeLikePaperrr/testRepository/README.md

 # testRepository
-New repository to test GitHub Pages
+New repository to test GitHub Pages.

+Updated to understand commit changes locally and directly from GitHub.